Zamiell/vscode-delete-file-bug/README.md

     Matched by include pattern './src/**/*.ts' in 'd:/Repositories/test-3/tsconfig.json'
 ```

+The only way to make this error disappear is to reload the VSCode widow.

 (This happens any time a ".ts" file is deleted, not just if the last file and/or the "main.ts" is deleted.)